 Renato Viviani opened his workshop and boutique in the centre of Florence in 1965 after spending years mastering his craft, first in Guccio Gucci’s workshop in the 1920s and later in Buenos Aires in the ‘30s, ‘40s and ‘50s, where he became a master artisan.

 Women’s bags and work bags, wallets and belts, these original creations are designed, cut and assembled completely by hand.
 The hides used for all the products come exclusively from Tuscan tanneries.
 The workshop is today headed by Renato’s daughter and grandson, Viviana and Leonardo.

 The quote by its founder, Renato Viviani, tells it best: “To those who tell me that 20 days to make a purse is a long time, I reply that it lasts for at least 20 years“.

 Woo Class, Handmade Glasses Atelier in Florence

-Their glasses are made with at least 11 layers of natural wood, which make them super light, flexible and durable.
-Moreover, the manufacturing process includes more than 83 steps that are carried out by hand.
+Their glasses are made with at least 11 natural wood layers, making them super light, flexible, and durable.
+Moreover, the manufacturing process includes more than 83 steps carried out by hand.